 Morocco - UK Power Project:

-With this in mind, Xlinks launched its first project in 2019, the Morocco-UK Energy Project (PEMR) with the aim of creating an exclusive and affordable supply of renewable energy for the UK.
-The PEMR will thus enable the UK to reduce its dependence on fossil fuels and help it meet its commitments to stop using carbon fuels by 2035.
-The PEMR exists to help bridge this gap.
+Xlinks launched its first project in 2019, the Morocco-UK Energy Project (PEMR) to create the conditions for a constant and affordable supply of renewable energy.
+The PEMR would allow the UK to meet its decarbonisation commitments for 2035.

-Once operational, the project will generate up to 11.5 gigawatts (GW) of zero-carbon electricity from solar intensity twice that of the UK and strong, reliable trade winds, combined with battery storage.
-The PEMR will provide 3.6 GW of affordable and reliable electricity for more than 19 hours a day, via a 4,000 km high-voltage direct current (HVDC) submarine cable, buried in the seabed.
+Once operational, the project would generate up to 11.5 gigawatts (GW) of zero-carbon electricity from the sun and wind, with battery storage.
+The PEMR would provide 3.6 GW of affordable and reliable electricity for more than 19 hours a day, via a 4,000 km high-voltage direct current (HVDC) submarine cable, buried in the seabed.

-The cable route will run along the coasts of Morocco, Portugal, Spain and France before being directly connected to the British national grid.
-Crossing French territorial waters and the exclusive economic zone (EEZ) over a total length of approximately 787 km, the PEMR would not involve landing in France.
+The cable route would run along the coasts of Morocco, Portugal, Spain and France before being directly connected to the British national grid.
+The PEMR would cross French territorial waters and the exclusive economic zone (EEZ) over a total length of approximately 787 km.
+The PEMR would not involve any onshore work in France.

 Where will the offshore cables go?

-The route in France is shown by the solid red line in the image above.
-The majority of the cable route in France waters is within the EEZ with 155km in Territorial Waters off the coast of Nouvelle Aquitaine.
-The cables are closest to the France coast near Capbreton (8km offshore).
-The average water depth along the cable route in France is approximately 130m with a minimum depth of approximately 50m.
+The route in France is indicated by the solid red line shown in the image above.
+The majority of the cable route in French waters would be in the EEZ and 155 km of the route in the territorial waters off the coast of Nouvelle-Aquitaine.
+The cables would be closest to the French coast near Capbreton (8 km offshore).
+The average depth of water along the cable route in France would be about 130 m with a minimum depth of about 50 m.

 What are the benefits for France?

-We believe there are strong environmental and economic benefits to France.
-France aims to be net-zero by 2050 and it is hoped that the Project can indirectly contribute to this target by supporting UK’s provision of renewable power to France via the existing and future electricity interconnection between the two countries.
-We estimate the project could contribute to a 0.8% reduction in annual energy-related carbon dioxide (CO2) emissions in France.
+The project can have significant environmental and economic benefits for France.
+France is aiming for net zero carbon emissions by 2050.
+The PEMR could contribute indirectly to this objective by supporting the sharing of renewable energy via the existing and future electricity interconnector between the two countries.
+The PEMR could contribute to a 0.8% reduction in annual carbon dioxide emissions in France.

 *AFRY research